-For example, Figure 5(c) shows that our methodology reduces 3.7 times the memory cost of Mobilenet V2 CNN with half-quantization.
-Analogously, Figure 5(i) shows that our methodology reduces 2.1 times the memory cost of Mobilenet V2 CNN with half-quantization and pipelined execution.
-This means, that our methodology can be efficiently combined with orthogonal quantization methodology to achieve high rates of CNN memory reduction.
-The effectiveness of the methodologies joint use is explained by the orthogonality of the methodologies.
-The quantization methodology changes the precision of the CNN data and weights, thereby reducing the CNN memory cost, i.e., the amount of platform memory required to deploy and execute the CNN.
-Our methodology, orthogonal to the quantization, reuses the platform memory allocated for the CNN deployment, thereby further reducing the CNN memory cost.
+Finally, we compare the memory cost of the CNNs.
+To do that, we analyze the plots shown in the third column in Figure 5.
+The plots show that our methodology allows to further reduce the memory cost of the quantized CNNs.
+For example, Figure 5(c) shows that our methodology reduces 3.7 times the memory cost of the MobileNetV2 CNN with half-quantization.
+Analogously, Figure 5(i) shows that our methodology reduces 2.1 times the memory cost of the MobileNetV2 CNN with half-quantization and pipelined execution.
+This means that our methodology can be efficiently combined with orthogonal quantization methodology to achieve high rates of CNN memory reduction.
+The effectiveness of the methodologies' joint use is explained by the orthogonality of the methodologies.
+The quantization methodology changes the precision of CNN data and weights, thereby reducing CNN memory cost (i.e., the amount of platform memory required to deploy and execute the CNN).
+Our methodology, orthogonal to the quantization, reuses the platform memory allocated for CNN deployment, thereby further reducing CNN memory cost.

-Based on the analysis presented above, we conclude that our methodology can be efficiently combined with the orthogonal methodologies such as quantization.
-The joint use of our methodology and quantization enables to achieve high rates of CNN memory reduction.
-Moreover, when our methodology is combined with quantization, the decrease of the CNN throughput, introduced by our methodology is easily compensated by the CNN throughput increase, introduced by the quantization.
+Based on the analysis presented previously, we conclude that our methodology can be efficiently combined with the orthogonal methodologies such as quantization.
+The joint use of our methodology and quantization allows achievement of high rates of CNN memory reduction.
+Moreover, when our methodology is combined with quantization, the decrease of CNN throughput introduced by our methodology is easily compensated by CNN throughput increase introduced by the quantization.